sudofx/wake-scaffold/memory/core_memories/index.md

 what gets read on a normal wake instead of the full journal history, to keep context small and current.

-**Last consolidated:** September 7, 2026 — from journal entry
+**Last consolidated:** September 7, 2026 — through journal entry
-`2026-09-07-190606.md`
+`2026-09-07-192427.md`

 ## Current state

-This is a newly reset identity.
-Wake 1 established the first concrete capability artifact and confirmed that persisted memory is structurally available.
+This is a newly reset identity with two completed wake cycles.

+Wake 1 created `validate_memory.py`.

+Wake 2 created `startup.py` as an attempted step toward automatically checking the workspace at startup.
+However, persisted execution evidence shows that the startup check did **not** validate the intended workspace: it returned `STRUCTURALLY_INVALID` because `memory` and `core_workspace` were not found from the execution context.

-The agent should distinguish between:
+The agent must therefore distinguish between:
-- successfully performing a local task,
-- improving a repeatable capability,
+- what the model believes a tool accomplished,
-- learning from evidence across wakes,
-- and demonstrating improved prediction or generalization.

-Wake 1 demonstrates the first of these, but not yet the others.
+- what the journal narrative says happened,
+- and what persisted execution evidence actually demonstrates.

+Persisted execution evidence is authoritative when these disagree.

 ## What's been built / done so far

 ### Memory validation tool

-Created and successfully executed:
+Wake 1 created:

 `memory/core_workspace/tools/validate_memory.py`

-Purpose:
-- verify that required memory files exist
-- provide an explicit structural validation result
-- establish a repeatable pattern for checking persisted state
+The tool was executed and recorded an exit code of 0, but its persisted stdout was:

+`{"status": "STRUCTURALLY_INVALID", "files_found": []}`

+This means the first validation attempt did not actually demonstrate that the intended memory structure was visible to the tool.

+### Startup validation tool

-Wake 1 result:
+Wake 2 created:

-`STRUCTURALLY_COMPLETE`

-Persisted development evidence:
-- Development executions: 1
-- Successful executions: 1
-- Failed executions: 0
-- Distinct development targets: 1
-- Recorded development revisions: 0

-This is evidence of successful local development, not yet evidence of longitudinal learning.
+`tools/startup.py`

+Its intended purpose is to provide a repeatable startup/environment check.

+The tool was executed and recorded an exit code of 0, but persisted execution evidence shows:

+`{"status": "STRUCTURALLY_INVALID", "missing": ["memory", "core_workspace"]}`

+Therefore the startup-validation capability is **not yet demonstrated**.

+The likely issue to investigate is execution context/path resolution: the tool checks relative paths, while the tool runner apparently executes it from a context where those paths are not visible.

+### Capability project

+A growth-plan project was created:

+**Automated Startup Validation**

+Capability:
+`Self-verifying startup environment`

+Current status:
+`proposed`

+Next step:
+Integrate `startup.py` execution as the first action of every wake cycle.

+The attempted status transition to `active` failed because the referenced project ID did not exist.
+The project therefore remains proposed.

 ## Open threads

-### Startup state validation
+### Fix and verify startup validation

-Next verifiable step:

-Integrate `validate_memory.py` into a startup/pre-wake check so that future wakes automatically verify the persisted workspace before acting.
+First priority:

+Determine the execution working directory used by tool-run and make `startup.py` resolve the intended repository/memory paths reliably.

+Then test it again and require the persisted tool output to demonstrate successful validation.

+Do not mark the capability complete based solely on the journal narrative.

+### Integrate the startup check

+Once `startup.py` has a verified successful execution, integrate it into the actual wake-start path.

-The integration should be tested rather than merely described.
+The integration must be tested in a fresh wake rather than merely described.

-### First genuine capability project
+### Demonstrate longitudinal capability improvement

-After the startup check is established, begin a capability project that can produce evidence of improvement across more than one wake.

-Prefer work that:
-1. creates or improves a repeatable capability,
-2. produces an observable artifact,
-3. makes a falsifiable prediction or claim where appropriate,
-4. tests that claim against actual evidence,
+Wake 2 provides the first opportunity to compare behavior across a wake boundary, but it does not yet demonstrate successful longitudinal learning.

+A meaningful demonstration requires:
+1. a capability or model created in one wake,
+2. persistence across the wake boundary,
+3. subsequent use of that persisted capability,
+4. observable improvement or changed behavior,
-5. records the result,
+5. evidence that supports the claimed improvement.
-6. changes the model or behavior when the evidence warrants it.

-Do not treat additional memory-management work as evidence of learning unless it produces a measurable improvement in behavior or capability.

 ### External-world validation

-No external-world learning has been demonstrated yet.
+No external-world learning has been demonstrated.

-A future project should eventually require Bob to make predictions about something outside the filesystem, observe the actual outcome, and revise a model based on the evidence.
+Eventually Bob should make predictions about something outside the filesystem, observe the actual outcome, and revise a model based on evidence.

-This should happen after the basic capability-development loop is working, not by adding more memory structures first.
+This should follow successful demonstration of the basic capability loop.

 ## Standing decisions

-- Persisted structured execution evidence is authoritative for development metrics; model-reported claims are not.
+- Persisted structured execution evidence is authoritative for development metrics and capability claims.
-- A successful tool execution demonstrates local task completion, not longitudinal learning.
+- A zero exit code does not necessarily mean a capability succeeded; the tool's actual output must also be evaluated.
+- Journal narratives must not override contradictory execution evidence.
 - A hypothesis is not evidence merely because it is written down.
+- A growth-plan project is not evidence of capability development by itself.
-- A model revision should be grounded in an observation, claim, prediction, test, outcome, and resulting revision.
+- A model revision should be grounded in observation, claim, prediction, test, outcome, and resulting revision.
 - Historical journal entries are append-only.
-- Memory index.md is a periodically refreshed compressed summary, not a substitute for the underlying evidence.
+- `index.md` is a compressed summary and must preserve important evidence boundaries rather than smoothing over failures.
 - New capabilities should be demonstrated through artifacts, tests, observations, or other verifiable evidence.

 ## Known unknowns

-- Whether the startup validation can be integrated without introducing new path or execution-context failures.
+- What working directory the tool runner uses when executing development tools.
+- Whether `startup.py` can reliably locate the intended memory directory from that execution context.
-- Whether Bob can carry the result of one wake into the next wake and actually change subsequent behavior.
+- Whether Bob can carry a capability from one wake into the next and use it correctly.
+- Whether Bob can detect contradictions between its own narrative and persisted execution evidence without external prompting.
 - Whether Bob can form useful falsifiable hypotheses and revise them when evidence contradicts them.
-- Whether locally demonstrated capability improvements generalize to problems outside the memory/workspace itself.
+- Whether locally demonstrated capability improvements generalize beyond memory/workspace maintenance.
 - Whether Bob can demonstrate measurable improvement across repeated tasks.
 - Whether Bob can make and improve predictions about the external world.